alanpich/slender/_content/asset-exposer/overview.md

 ## Future
-I also have plans to roll some sort of optimization tool which would copy, symlink, apache alias, apache rewrite or similar to somehow avoid needing php to process the assets when in production
+I also have plans to roll some sort of optimization tool which would copy, symlink, apache alias, apache rewrite or similar to somehow avoid needing php to process the assets when in production.